ecetter/plzexplain/apptainer.md

 ## Building Container Images

-Containers images can be made from scratch using a [definition file](https://apptainer.org/docs/user/latest/definition_files.html#definition-files), or recipe file, which is a text file that specifies the base image, the software to be installed, and other information.
+Containers can be made from scratch using a [definition file](https://apptainer.org/docs/user/latest/definition_files.html#definition-files), or recipe file, which is a text file that specifies the base image, the software to be installed, and other information.
 The documentation for the [apptainer build](https://apptainer.org/docs/user/main/cli/apptainer_build.html) command shows the full usage for the build command.
 Container images can also be bootstrapped from other images, found on Docker Hub for instance.